unik-name/help-unikname/docs/3-unikname-connect/integration-technology/nodejs/README.md

 - Express 4.x
 :::

+What we are doing is simple: adding new dependencies to support the OpenID Connect protocole used by <brand name="UNC"/>, then configuring your application to use these dependencies, coding a few lines and finally, adding the "Connect with your private @unikname" button.

 ## Step 1.
-Setup your service

-What we are doing is simple: adding new dependencies to support the OpenID Connect protocole used by Unikname Connect, then configuring your application to use these dependencies.

-### Add dependencies to your Node.js Web Application
+Add dependencies to your Web Application

 The first thing you’ll need is the following NPM packages:
 - [Passport](http://www.passportjs.org)